santiment/academy/src/docs/products-and-plans/access-plans/index.md

 Sandata plans give access to [Sandata](/sandata)

-Purchasing a plan is done by submitting a custom request from the [sandata page](https://santiment.net/sandata/)
+Purchasing a plan is done by submitting a custom request from the [Sandata page](https://santiment.net/sandata/)

 [Detailed description of plans](/products-and-plans/access-plans/sandata)